 Potential Fixes For Galaxy S8 Camera Failed Issue

 The camera failed on Galaxy S8 is not a hardware issue rather it is just a small software glitch that can be resolved quickly by going through some easy tricks.

 Soft reset or force reboot is a very helpful method that can resolve many small firmware issues in just a second.
 As Samsung has incorporated a non-removable battery in this device, in order to perform the force reboot you are required to do something else, not to pull the battery out.
 Hold and press down the Power and Volume down button altogether for around 7-10 seconds till the device is turned off.
 Now turn it on to see if that camera issue is resolved or not.

-Solution 2: Delete the cache of Camera app
+Solution 2: Delete the cache of the Camera app

 If a soft reset is unable to resolve the issue then go for resetting the camera app.
 The camera app can be reset by clearing all its cache and data.
 Here is how to do that.

-- Then tap on Apps and the select the camera app.
+- Then tap on Apps and select the camera app.

 - Next tap on ‘Force stop’ and go to the storage menu.